Prof Alice König

 Teaching

-Alice teaches at all levels of undergraduate and postgraduate study, specialising in the literature and culture of the Roman Empire.
-Honours modules include Roman Satire and 'Classics for the Modern World: Interventions and Applications', an innovative 'living labs' module which invites students to research ways in which the study of Classics might help address pressing modern issues.
+Alice teaches at all levels of undergraduate and postgraduate study, specialising in the literature and culture of the Roman Empire and Peace and Conflict Studies.
+Honours modules include Roman Civil War Writing, Visualising War and Peace in Antiquity, and 'Classics for the Modern World: Interventions and Applications', an innovative 'living labs' module which invites students to research ways in which the study of Classics might help address pressing modern issues.
 She has also developed a VIP (Vertically Integrated Project) on Visualising Peace.
 She particularly welcomes doctoral students interested in Nervan/Trajanic/Hadrianic literature, intertextuality/literary interactions, technical writing, ancient intellectual history, war stories/Visualising War, ancient peace studies, and 'Applied Classics'/citizen scholarship/the dialogue between academia and activism.

 Research areas

-Alice's research falls into three distinct areas: intellectual history/the history of science; intertextual, socio-literary and cross-cultural interactions; battle narratives and the representation of war.
+Alice's research falls into three distinct areas: intellectual history/the history of science; intertextual, socio-literary and cross-cultural interactions; ancient and modern narratives/discourses of war and peace.

-Her recent work has focused on the social construction of expertise in ancient and modern cultures.
-She has published on a range of ancient ‘technical’ treatises and is currently writing a monograph on the author and statesman, Sextus Julius Frontinus.
+In the past, she has focused on the social construction of expertise in ancient and modern cultures.
+She has published on a range of ancient ‘technical’ treatises, focusing particularly on the author and statesman, Sextus Julius Frontinus.
 His surviving treatises on Roman land surveying, Rome’s aqueduct network and military tactics shed important light on the currency, presentation and functioning of different kinds of knowledge in the Roman world.
 They also offer a valuable opportunity for us to re-examine ancient attitudes to what we today call ‘technical’ writing.
-In fact, her study of Frontinus’ works and their socio-political context will question traditional scholarly assumptions about genre, reading habits and the very definition of ‘literature’ itself.
+In fact, her study of Frontinus’ works and their socio-political context questions traditional scholarly assumptions about genre, reading habits and the very definition of ‘literature’ itself.

-This work has paved the way to her current collaborative research project, entitled ‘Visualising War and Peace: interplay between conflict narratives in ancient and modern cultures’.
-The aim of this project is to explore the ways in which interplay between conflict narratives in different media has helped to canonise ideas about war and peace across time and space.
-Taking ‘narrative’ in the broadest sense of the word, the project looks at visual representations, epigraphic evidence and cultural memory/oral traditions as well as written texts, with a view to understanding the evolution of discourses of war within and between different communities, and the world-building nature of war- and peace-storytelling.
-A forthcoming volume (co-edited with Nicolas Wiater) focuses on interplay between conflict narratives in antiquity (from 9th c.
-BC-6th c.
-AD, covering near-Eastern, Jewish, early Christian and Greco-Roman material), while a series of conferences, internships and outreach projects have been laying the groundwork for some publications on interplay between ancient and modern battle narratives.
+This work has paved the way to her current research projects, ‘Visualising War and Peace: interplay between conflict narratives in ancient and modern cultures’ and Visualising Peace.
+Both projects explore the ways in which interplay between conflict narratives in different media has helped to canonise ideas about war and peace across time and space.
+Taking ‘narrative’ in the broadest sense of the word, Alice looks at visual representations, epigraphic evidence and cultural memory/oral traditions as well as written texts, with a view to understanding the evolution of discourses of war and peace within and between different communities, and the world-building nature of conflict storytelling.
+A recent volume (co-edited with Nicolas Wiater) – Visualising War across the Ancient Mediterranean: Interplay between Conflict Narratives in Different Media and Genres – focuses on interplay between a wide array of ancient conflict narratives, from 9th c.
+BCE-6th c.
+CE, covering near-Eastern, Jewish, early Christian and Greco-Roman material.
+Through a series of conferences, internships and outreach projects, Alice has also been laying the groundwork for some publications on interplay between ancient and modern war storytelling.

-Mindful that we spend much more time thinking about and representing war than peace, Alice is using innovative research methods (including speculative history and useful fiction) to excavate ancient experiences and discourses of peace, with a particular focus on people whose voices have been missing from the historical record.
+In 2025, Alice founded the Ancient Peace Studies Network.
+Mindful that we spend much more time thinking about and representing war than peace, she is using innovative research methods (including speculative history and useful fiction) to excavate ancient experiences and discourses of peace, with a particular focus on people whose voices have been missing from the historical record.
 Connected with this, she is interested in children and young people's views on conflict, past and present, and in the ways in which ideas of childhood, war and peace inform each other.
-Her research feeds directly into her teaching, including her Visualising Peace Project.

-Together with colleague Nicolas Wiater, Alice recently founded the Visualising War podcast.
-She has since recorded over 80 episodes, interviewing a wide range of artists, composers, theatre makers, documentary makers, game designers, museum curators, conflict photographers, journalists, strategists, serving soldiers, veterans and academics.
+Together with colleague Nicolas Wiater, Alice founded the Visualising War podcast in 2021.
+She has since recorded around 100 episodes, interviewing a wide range of artists, composers, theatre makers, documentary makers, game designers, museum curators, conflict photographers, journalists, strategists, serving soldiers, veterans and academics.
 The aim of the podcast is to explore how stories or war and peace work, in many different media, and (above all) what they do to us.
 Alice is particularly interested in the 'feedback loop' between narrative and reality, whereby the stories we tell reflect reality (up to a point) but also help to shape it, by influencing how we think, feel and behave.

 The podcast series has led to a range of new collaborations, including with visual artists, conflict photographers, modern military strategists and NGOs, including Never Such Innocence.
 Alice is currently developing a new strand of research in partnership with academics in a range of disciplines (in particular, critical security studies, peace studies, childhood studies, and futures literacy) which will look specifically at the forces that shape children's habits of visualising war, and the impact which children's voices can have in shaping how adults approach both war and peace.

-She has also pursued some pedagogic research (with Emma Buckley) on Latin language teaching, focusing particularly on the student experience; and she has recently pioneered a new approach to teaching Classics as an 'applied' subject, for which she has won a teaching prize.
+She has also pursued some pedagogic research (with Emma Buckley) on Latin language teaching, focusing particularly on the student experience; and she has recently pioneered a new approach to teaching Classics as an 'applied' subject, for which she has won two teaching prizes.

 She has contributed several times to BBC Radio 4’s In Our Time programme, and is regularly commissioned to write more ‘popular’ pieces (e.g. programme notes for the Baverian State Opera’s recent production of Handel’s Agrippina; entries for exhibition catalogues; articles for Ancient Warfare Magazine and The Scotsman).